Pressing the Fuck it button....

 - 0 comments

 I'd advertised for a lodger so that I could afford to stay in the flat.
 A guy we both knew got in touch.
-He'd had a messy break up.
-So had I. We swapped our break up stories.
-Drank wine.
+He'd had a messy break up, so had I. We swapped our break up stories, drank wine.
 He came over for dinner.
-We swapped saliva.
-Then bodily fluids.
+We swapped saliva - then bodily fluids.
 His jumper was on my bedroom floor.
-It ended up in the laundry basket for my husband to find.
-"Karma" I believe it's called.
+It ended up in the laundry basket for my husband to find - A revenge fuck seemed appropriate after all that he'd done...."Karma" I like to call it.

 Anyway, my ex was gone when I came home from work.
 He didn't leave a note.
 I don't remember the rest of that day, although I'm pretty sure that wine featured heavily.